 - Gaslighting to keep you confused and doubting your own reality

-The final phase in the narcissist abuse cycle is the discard.
+The final stage in the narcissist friendship cycle is the discard.

 Discard is pretty much as it sounds.
 The narcissist is done with you and they’re ready to get rid of you.
 You’re now a depleted toy, which is no longer serving as a suitable source of supply for their ego’s insatiable hunger.